 A student may apply for an extension of time at the school level to complete assessment tasks, SACs or SATs by using the Application for Assessment Task Extension form (found in the Senior School Student Handbook).
-An extension will only be granted on the basis of a medical certificate or other evidence of a significant reason, such as a death in the family, other family crisis, or having to represent the school or alternative body at an event.
+An extension will only be granted based on a medical certificate or other evidence of a significant reason, such as a death in the family, other family crisis, or having to represent the school or alternative body at an event.
 Wherever possible, the extension request should be made prior to the due date.
-All results must be finalised by the VCAA/VASS deadlines
+All results must be finalised by the VCAA/VASS deadlines.

-Authentication of Work
+Authentication of Work - plagiarism and cheating

 All students are required to complete their own work.
-Teachers who suspect a student/s of either copying, plagiarism or accessing non-approved resources during assessment in their class need to notify the Head of Senior School.
+The School follows VCAA examination conditions during assessment.
+Any breach of these conditions may be subject to penalties below.
+Teachers who suspect a student/s of either copying, plagiarising or accessing non-approved resources during assessment in their class need to notify the Head of Senior School.
 The Senior School Team will meet, and students will be allowed to express their position in relation to the issue.
-Students who are found to have submitted work that is plagiarised, copied or that has been completed with the assistance of non-approved resources will be required to complete an Resit Task (Redemption) to meet the Outcomes on the first occasion.
-The student will be graded zero for the Assessment Task, if that is where the indiscretion was committed.
-Any students found guilty a second time in a year will receive an N for the Unit in which the offence was detected whether that unit is the same one as for the first indiscretion or a different unit of study.
+If students are found to have submitted work that is plagiarised, copied, or that has been completed with the assistance of non-approved resources, teachers will not be able to authenticate their work and the following penalties may apply.

+On the first offence, students will be required to complete a Resit Task for S/N only to meet the Outcome.
+If the first offence occurs during a Resit, the student will be graded zero for the Assessment Task and receive an N for the Outcome and the Unit.

+On the second offence during the year, students will receive an N for the Outcome in which the offence was detected, whether that unit is the same one as for the first offence or a different unit of study.